 What is the risk?
-How does Pact manage this risk?
-Impact at 30 June 2019 The risk that Pact Having access to an The Directors have assessed that due to the Group's access cannot meet its adequate amount of to undrawn facilities and forecast positive cash flows into the obligations to committed credit facilities. future they will be able to pay their debts as and when they fall repay its financial liabilities as and when they fall due.
-Maintains a balance betweer continuity of funding and flexibility through the use of bank overdrafts, loans and debtor securitisation. due, and therefore it is appropriate the financial statements are prepared on a going concern basis.
+The risk that Pact cannot meet its obligations to repay its financial liabilities as and when they fall due. amount of committed credit facilities.
+Maintains a balance between continuity of funding and flexibility through the use of bank overdrafts, Impact at 30 June 2019 The Directors have assessed that due to the Group's access to undrawn facilities and forecast positive cash flows into the future they will be able to pay their debts as and when they fall due, and therefore it is appropriate the financial statements are prepared on a going concern basis. loans and debtor securitisation.